metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

+- `persistent` (Boolean) If set to true, Persistent will persist the EFI NVRAM across reboots.Defaults to false
-- `secure_boot` (Boolean) If set, SecureBoot will be enabled and the OVMF roms will be swapped for SecureBoot-enabled ones.
-Requires SMM to be enabled.
-Defaults to true
+- `secure_boot` (Boolean) If set, SecureBoot will be enabled and the OVMF roms will be swapped forSecureBoot-enabled ones.Requires SMM to be enabled.Defaults to true